spacetelescope/imexam/docs/imexam/imexam_command.rst

 Currently, the calculation which is performed is similar to the "," or "a" IRAF imexamine keys.
 It is circular aperture photometry, centered on the mouse location at the time the key is pressed, with a background annulus subtraction for the sky.
 The radius of the aperture is set with the region_size keyword (default to 5 pixels).
 The annulus size is also set to the width, and taken a distance of skyrad pixels from the center.
 The pixels used to calculate the enclosed flux are those whose centers fall inside the radius distance, in the same way that IRAF imexamine computes the flux.

+If `center` is set to True, and `center_com` is set to False, then a 2D Gaussian profile will be used to refine the center of the object.
+If `center_com` is set to True, then a center of mass will instead be calculated, using the `delta` box size around the object.

 These are the default parameters for aperture photometry.
 They live in a dictionary in the exam object::

     The direct access:

     viewer.exam.aper_phot_pars= {'function':["aperphot",],
+                    'center': [True, "Center the object (choose center_type)"], 'center_com': [False, "gaussian2d, True=center of mass"],
-                    'center':[True,"Center the object location using a Gaussian2D fit"], 'width':[5,"Width of sky annulus in pixels"],
+                    'width':[5,"Width of sky annulus in pixels"],
                     'subsky':[True,"Subtract a sky background?"],
                     'skyrad':[15,"Distance to start sky annulus is pixels"], 'radius':[5,"Radius of aperture for star flux"],
                     'zmag':[25.,"zeropoint for the magnitude calculation"],
-                    'genplot': [True, 'Plot the apertures'],
                     'title': [None, 'Title of the plot'],
                     'scale': ['zscale', 'How to scale the image'], 'color_min': [None, 'Minimum color value'],
                     'color_max': [None, 'Maximum color value'],
-                    'cmap': ['Greys', 'Matplotlib colormap to use']
+                    'cmap': ['Greys', 'Matplotlib colormap to use'],
-                    }
+                    'delta': [10, "bounding box for centering measurement"], }
     Using the convenience function:

     In [1]: viewer.aimexam()
     Out[2]:
-    {'center': [True, 'Center the object location using a 2d gaussian fit'], 'function': ['aper_phot'],
+    {'center': [True, "Center the object (choose center_type)"], 'center_com': [False, "gaussian2d, True=center of mass"],
+     'function': ['aper_phot'],
      'radius': [5, 'Radius of aperture for star flux'], 'skyrad': [15, 'Distance to start sky annulus is pixels'],